 About Me

 I was born and raised in New Jersey, and I have always had a strong passion for sports.
 That passion started in high school, when I joined a media class where I anchored our morning live shows and did play-by-play commentary for my high school’s basketball games.
 That's where I found my values in broadcasting, and it inspired me to pursue a career in sports media and journalism.
-That is how I became extremely passionate about creating content that inspires people and makes a difference.

-I now practice my craft at LSU, one of the country’s premier universities for athletics.
-I intern with Louisiana Gridiron Football, where I write stories, interview players and coaches, attend elite camps, and record my own podcast.
-My role as an ambassador for the Manship School of Mass Communication allows me to network with professionals, alumni, students, and faculty.
-I also get to give tours of our journalism school and offer great advice to incoming students looking to leave their mark on Manship.
+I practiced my craft at LSU, one of the country’s premier universities for athletics.
+I have held many valuable roles, including serving as an ambassador for the Manship School of Mass Communication.
+It allowed me to network with professionals, alums, students, and faculty, and I got to give tours of our journalism school and offer great advice to incoming students looking to leave their mark on Manship.
+Being a sports reporter for LSU Tiger TV was one of my favorite experiences ever, including one of the greatest nights of my life: being on the field filming an LSU vs. Arkansas football game.

 When I’m not working, I enjoy watching any sport, playing on my Nintendo Switch 2, going to the gym, and cooking.
 I also like creating content about life and discussing certain sports, and I’m trying to learn how to DJ so I can one day perform in front of a big crowd.
 I also love to travel, and covering sports will give me that opportunity to travel around the country and even the world.